DataStax Python driver

 session = cluster.connect()

-5. After the connection code, add the following code to connect-database.py.
-This code creates a Cluster instance to connect to your Astra DB database, runs a CQL query, and prints the output to the console.
-As the name suggests, you will typically have one instance of Cluster for each Cassandra cluster you want to interact with.
+9. Add code to create a Cluster instance to connect to your Astra DB database, run a CQL query, and print the output to the console.
+You will typically have one instance of Cluster for each Astra DB database that you want to interact with.

 row = session.execute("select release_version from system.local").one()